gi097/flutter_clickable_regions/README.md

 # Flutter clickable SVG regions (Interactive Map)
 [![Build Status](https://travis-ci.com/gi097/flutter_clickable_regions.svg?branch=develop)](https://travis-ci.com/gi097/flutter_clickable_regions)

 This is a simple application which displays an SVG image with clickable regions.
 It displays all the provinces from The Netherlands.
-When you click on it, it will display the name of the clicked province.
+When you click on it, it will highlight the clicked province.

 ## Getting Started
-Get a SVG and open it in a text editor.
+Get an SVG and open it in a text editor.
 In this example, we are using the SVG image from https://mapsvg.com/maps/netherlands/.

 The file will show several ```<path></path>``` entries.
 You need to add these manually